Disclaimer: The identity of the author has been kept anonymous, as per their request owing to personal reasons.

-For me, I have been a bi, since as long as I can remember.
+For me, I have been bi, for as long as I can remember.
 Back in my early childhood, I loved Barbie as much as I loved Ken.
-Those memories of innocence filled kisses to your tiny handed friends weren’t confined to just one gender for me.
+Those memories of innocence-filled kisses to your tiny-handed friends weren’t confined to just one gender for me.
 I kissed girls too.

 I never found it as something unnatural as no one should when it comes to their sexuality or gender identity.
 I remember having pre-teen crushes on lovely girls and cute guys in my school.